Jeremy Liew: Venture capital

 In 2006, he joined venture capital firm Lightspeed Venture Partners as its first consumer specialist partner.
-At that time, Lightspeed it was a small firm specializing in tech startups that were largely unknown outside of Silicon Valley.
+At that time, Lightspeed was a small firm specializing in tech startups that were largely unknown outside of Silicon Valley.
 He noticed that startups that were used predominantly by young women were the most successful.
 He concluded that young women were the most likely carriers of the next popular cultural trend.
 To better understand this demographic, he looked outside of Silicon Valley to Los Angeles and New York to observe their consumer preferences, and develop a data driven approach to it.

 In 2015, he noted that most of the boards he was on at the time were outside of Silicon Valley.
 This "follow the woman" thesis eventually led him to Snapchat, when in 2012 a partner told him that his daughter and her friends were obsessed with a new app he should look into.
 This led to a meeting with co-founder Evan Spiegel.
 He subsequently became the first investor in Snapchat.

 The initial investment was $485,000, but in following rounds of investments, Lightspeed invested a total of $8.1 million into the app.
 This increased 250-fold in value to just under $2 billion at the time of Snapchat's IPO in 2017.
 Relations between Spiegel and Liew quickly deteriorated, as Spiegel felt he was taken advantage of with an onerous agreement for the initial seeding.
 This was later modified giving Lightspeed further shares at a discount.

 Liew was the first and last investor to get special terms from the company.
 The success Liew brought Lightspeed with this investment and its IPO put the firm, having become a megafund, into the elite of the competitive V.C. world.
 The return on the IPO was greater than what the firm had raised in 2006.
 Liew was described as a major winner in all of this.